tonyzamyatin/mdgamls/UE6/REPORT.md

 To tackle the identified challenges of the users and defined tasks four interactive visual analytics features have been implemented:
 1. Comparing Weekly Death Trends across Years
 2. Following Weekly Death Trends by State
-3. Comparing Weekly Death Trends across States
+3. Comparing Relative Death Counts across States
 4. Predicting for a Cause of Death

 ### Comparing Weekly Death Trends across Years